-- Visits to our website: During the second quarter, we averaged approximately three million unique visitors to our website each month, and we expect to continue to invest in sales and marketing to spread awareness and increase the number of individuals visiting our website. - Conversions from visits to aligner orders: From our website, individuals can either sign up for a SmileShop appointment or order a doctor prescribed impression kit to evaluate and ultimately purchase our clear aligner treatment.
-We expect to continue to invest heavily in our proprietary technology platform, operations, and other processes to improve member conversion from website visit through SmileShop appointment booking, appointment attendance, and aligners ordered; and a similar process for our impression kits.
+- Visits to our website: During the first quarter, we averaged approximately 5 million unique visitors to our website each month, and we expect to continue to invest in sales and marketing to spread awareness and increase the number of individuals visiting our website. - Conversions from visits to aligner orders: From our website, individuals can either sign up for a SmileShop appointment, order a doctor prescribed impression kit or book an appointment at an affiliated dentist or orthodontist office, which we refer to as our "Partner Network," to evaluate and ultimately purchase our clear aligner treatment.
+We expect to continue to invest heavily in our proprietary technology platform, operations, and other processes to improve member conversion from website visit through SmileShop and Partner Network appointment booking, appointment attendance, and aligners ordered; and a similar process for our impression kits. - Referrals: During the first quarter, we remained strong on our member experience with referrals reaching 21% of all orders.
+We expect to continue to invest in our member journey to improve our member experience and increase our member referrals.